Joe Kenney studied figurative and monumental sculpture for two and one-half years at the University of

 Blessed Sacrament Motherhouse, Bensalem, Pennsylvania (installation July 2007).

-like patina, National Shrine of Blessed Kateri Tekakwitha, Fonda, New York, childhood home of Blessed
+like patina, National Shrine of Saint Kateri Tekakwitha, Fonda, New York, childhood home of Saint

 Kateri, (installation July 2007).